GOP bracing for Trump indictment soon after Election Day

 Garland has played his cards close to the vest, showing little indication of whether he will charge the former president.
 But the FBI’s raid in August made clear he is willing to investigate him.

-There are actually two different investigatory probes that could lead to indictments of Trump.
+There are actually two different investigations that could lead to indictments of Trump.

 One is related to the documents taken from the White House and found at Mar-a-Lago, while the other concerns the Jan.
 6, 2021, attack on the Capital.